Submit Article

 What Were the Facts of This Case?

-Following this information, the CAD commenced investigations against Sun Jian for possible offences under s 47 of the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap 65A, 2000 Rev Ed).
-On 14 January 2021, the CAD seized the sum in the HSBC account because it was believed to be proceeds of fraud committed in the United States.
-By that time, the respondent’s transfer had already been dissipated: the funds had been transferred out of the HSBC account on 13 January 2021.
-Nonetheless, the seized sum remained in the account at the time of seizure.
+According to the undisputed facts, the transfer on 12 January 2021 was part of a technical support scam perpetrated against the respondent.
+The CAD commenced investigations against Sun Jian for possible offences under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (Cap 65A, 2000 Rev Ed).
+On 14 January 2021, CAD seized the sum held in the HSBC account (the “Sum”) because it was believed to be proceeds of fraud committed in the United States.

-The High Court identified two legal issues arising from the disposal inquiry decision of DJ Lau.
-The first issue concerned functus officio: after the court makes an order for disposal of seized property under s 370 and directs detention by the police pending potential claims under s 372, does the court become functus officio such that it cannot later determine entitlement?
+The High Court identified two primary legal issues arising from the disposal inquiry decision of DJ Lau.
+First (Issue 1), after the court orders disposal-related steps under s 370 and directs that the seized property be retained by the police pending potential claims under s 372(1), does the court become functus officio?
+In other words, once the court has made the detention order, is it barred from later adjudicating entitlement to the seized property?

 How Did the Court Analyse the Issues?